 Time Limit for Filing a Pedestrian Accident Lawsuit in Texas

 If you choose to file a lawsuit to pursue financial compensation after being injured in a pedestrian accident, Texas’s statute of limitations typically requires you to file within two years of the date of the accident.
-This two-year limitations period can change under very limited circumstances, such as if a pedestrian accident victim is younger than 18, the accident involves a hit-and-run where it takes more time to identify the responsible driver, or if the at-fault driver leaves the state during the limitations period.
+This two-year period can change under very limited circumstances, such as if a pedestrian accident victim is younger than 18, when the accident involves a hit-and-run where it takes more time to identify the responsible driver, or if the at-fault driver leaves the state during the limitations period.

 No matter the circumstances of your case, it is best to speak with a knowledgeable pedestrian accident lawyer in Houston as soon as possible.
 If you wait too long to file your lawsuit, you run the risk of the statute of limitations expiring on your claim.
 As a result, you could lose your right to seek compensation in court from the party at fault for the accident.